KarlLeell/PICMathSubway/Documentation.md

 ### def completion

-This function reads a monthly schedule, calculates how many tasks of each type are completed and prints out the following:
+This function reads a monthly schedule, calculates how many tasks of each type are completed and prints out the following: base tasks completed, proportion of base sample completed, rescheduled tasks completed, proportion of rescheduled tasks completed, special tasks completed, proportion of special tasks completed.
--base tasks completed
--proportion of base sample completed
--rescheduled tasks completed
--proportion of rescheduled tasks completed
--special tasks completed
--proportion of special tasks completed

 ##### INPUTS